 Bake for about 6 ~ 7 minutes or until light golden and toothpick test comes out clean but moist.

-◊ Immediately upon removing the sponge sheet cake from the oven, using a small strainer, sprinkle with confectioners’ sugar, and then invert the sponge sheet cake onto a clean dish towel (best if supported by a cutting board).
+◊ Immediately upon removing the cake from the oven, using a small strainer, sprinkle with confectioners’ sugar, and then invert the cake onto a clean dish towel supported by a cutting board or back of another baking pan.
 Remove the parchment paper and sprinkle with confectioners’ sugar.
-Trim 7mm/¼” of hard crust off all sides of the sponge sheet cake (to roll smoothly).
-Also, to avoid a thick seam at the 43cm/17″ length end of the roll, very carefully, at a slanted angle, starting from 12mm/½” to the end, slice off half the thickness of the sponge sheet cake’s end (trimmed seam area is seen in the photo where jam is being spread).
-Roll up the sponge sheet cake, together with the towel (from the 43cm/17″ length side).
-Place on a wire rack, with the seam toward the bottom and cool for 30 ~ 60 minutes.
+Trim 7mm/¼” of hard crust off all sides of the cake to help roll smoothly.
+Also, to avoid a thick seam when sponge is rolled, very carefully, using a serrated knife, cut off the end edge (43cm/17″ length side) with a diagonal cut (trimmed seam area is seen in the photo where jam is being spread).
+Roll up the cake, together with the towel (from the 43cm/17″ length side).
+Place on a flat surface area, with the seam side down.
+Cool for 45 ~ 60 minutes.
 (This will give the cake a ‘shape memory’, so it will be easier to roll again with filling.)

-◊ When fully cooled, unroll the sponge sheet cake, spread the strawberry preserve/jam and re-roll tightly.
-With the seam toward the bottom on a plate or a board, cover (without wrapper touching the cake) and chill in the refrigerator, for 2+ hours.
+◊ When fully cooled, unroll the cake, spread the strawberry preserve/jam and re-roll tightly.
+With the seam side down on a plate or a board, roll in a parchment paper and cover airtight with plastic wrap.
+Chill in the refrigerator, for 2+ hours.

-◊ When chilled and ready to serve, after placing it on a cutting board, measure the roll.
+◊ When chilled and ready to serve, after placing the roll on a cutting board, measure the roll.
 Cut into

 6 equal sized, approx. 6.5cm/2.5″ each, with sharp knife, straight down in sawing motion, so that the cakes have flat, stable base for standing.